Salman Khan leaves jail after bail granted

 Some tried to cling on to the sides of his sports utility vehicle and scores of motorbikes followed Khan as he was driven at high speed to Jodphur airport to a waiting chartered jet.

-A judge granted Khan, one of the world’s highest paid actors, bail in the sum of 50,000 rupees.
+A judge granted Khan, one of the world´s highest paid actors, bail in the sum of 50,000 rupees ($770).
 He cannot leave India without court permission.

 Khan did not attend the bail hearing but prosecutor Mahipal Bishnoi said the actor must appear in court again on May 7.